 The spectrum of teaching styles was developed by Muska Mosston in 1966 and did not propose a one size fits all solution for what would be considered “good” teaching.
 Instead, it offers a range of styles that could be best suited for a lesson based on its intended objective.
 Each style has its purpose, and just because you attempt to use a style does not mean it will be better.
 Each method has its positives and negatives, so a style can still suffer from misuse in a given context.

 Teaching styles that are instructor centred and focus on direct instruction fall under the reproduction styles cluster.
-Five distinct styles exist called command, practice, reciprocal, self-check & inclusion.
+Five distinct styles exist: command, practice, reciprocal, self-check & inclusion.
 Each style slowly gives the students more input into the decisions in the lesson.

 Most commonly in martial arts, the warm-ups will be run in a command style.
-The class gets instructed on techniques and performs them all at the same time or in rhythm.
+The class gets instructed on techniques and performs them all simultaneously or in rhythm.
 It becomes beneficial to run a warm-up with this style to be efficient with the time available to teach.

 Primarily, the reproduction styles rely on taking knowledge discovered previously and letting the students memorise and repeat it.
 While looking at the ideas of BJJ concepts (especially my podcasts with School Of Grappling), I realised that although we can create a list of concepts and principles, these are often still taught in a reproduction style.
 In a manner of “Here are some concepts I prepared earlier”.
 In further posts, I will go through each reproduction style to explain how they operate before crossing the “discovery threshold” into the production cluster of teaching styles.

-Student-centred teaching styles focus on indirect instruction fall under the production styles cluster.
-Six distinct styles exist called guided discovery, convergent discovery, divergent discovery, learner-designed individual program, learner-initiated and self-teaching.
+Student-centred teaching styles focus on indirect instruction and fall under the production styles cluster.
+Six distinct styles exist: guided discovery, convergent discovery, divergent discovery, learner-designed individual program, learner-initiated and self-teaching.
 The styles encourage students to develop new knowledge and information about problems that the teacher comes up with and eventually to issues they come up with on their own.

 With the reproduction cluster of teaching styles, the instructor aims to get students to replicate knowledge through repetition and memory.